 The Most Precious of Cargoes

 The Most Precious of Cargoes by Jean-Claude Grumberg is unlike any story that you’ve read about the Holocaust.
 This story is about the lengths that parents will go through to protect their children.
 In The Most Precious of Cargoes, a husband and wife are jammed into a train to a concentration camp with their twin babies.
-The father makes a final decision to throw one baby out the window of the moving training.
+The father makes a final decision to throw one baby out the window of the moving train.
 A woman foraging for food finds the baby, knowing that caring for it will bring danger, and takes care of it as her own.
 The story is written as a fable or fairytale which strongly contrasts against the heinous terror of the Holocaust.

 Remember this D-Day by reading up on some historical fiction novels from this time period.
 This portion of world history has completely shaped the world we live in today, so why not get lost in a book to understand what life was like before?